deschler/django-modeltranslation/docs/modeltranslation/admin.rst

 method which is ``def formfield_for_dbfield(self, db_field, **kwargs)``.
 This method does the following:

-1. Copies the widget of the original field to each of it's translation fields.
+1. Copies the widget of the original field to each of its translation fields.
 2. Checks if the original field was required and if so makes the default translation field required instead.

 get_form/get_fieldsets/_declared_fieldsets